brassica-collective/handbook/content/brassica/handbook/Agreements/supporter_agreement.md

 * Supporting practice while learning to interact in mutually agreed ways (e.g., role play)
 * Reminding participants to reach out to their Care Supporter for additional forms of conduct support.

-#### Won't I need both care and accountability in most situations \- why separate these into two roles?
+#### Won't I need both care and accountability in most situations?
+Why separate these into two roles?

 Yes, we often need both care and accountability support, especially when we contribute to the conditions within which we are impacted by mistakes, misunderstandings, conflict, and harm.